Business Procurement Definition

 - Not containing toxic substances or emitting pollution

-A business may choose to purchase a product from a supplier because it has less packaging than a comparable product, for instance, or choose a product because it contains recycled material while another doesn't.
+A business may choose to purchase a product from a supplier because it has less packaging than a comparable product ort because it contains recycled material while another doesn't.

-Ethical sourcing is a similar trend in procurement that has gained much attention in recent years as more products are produced or manufactured in third world countries that do not necessarily enforce ethical labor standards.
-Exposed by activists, abusive labor practices in the garment industry in countries such as Bangladesh, Indonesia, China, and Vietnam have been very damaging to the image of corporations such as Nike and Walmart.
+Ethical sourcing is another trend in procurement that has gained much attention in recent years as more products are produced or manufactured in third world countries that do not necessarily enforce ethical labor standards.
+Exposed by activists, abusive labor practices in the garment industry in countries such as Bangladesh, Indonesia, China, and Vietnam have damaged the reputations of corporations such as Nike and Walmart.

-In response, Walmart has adopted an ethical sourcing policy for their supply chains, and in 1999 Nike established the Fair Labor Association (FLA), a non-profit group which is committed to improving the standards of employment for workers across the world by ensuring fair labor practices and safe working conditions.
+In response, Walmart has adopted an ethical sourcing policy for its supply chains, and, in 1999, Nike helped to establish the Fair Labor Association (FLA), a nonprofit group that is committed to improving the standards of employment for workers across the world by ensuring fair labor practices and safe working conditions.